Chain Reaction

 r = .81

 Scientists asked 175 people to come up with creative ideas and measured how 'far apart' the concepts were.
-The farther the leap, the higher the creativity score, nearly perfectly correlated.
+The farther the leap, the higher the creativity score, and the link was strikingly strong.

 LinkedIn tested which connections actually helped people get new jobs.
 The surprising winners were distant acquaintances, not close friends, the same 'far-apart' principle that drives creative thinking.